Peak season benchmark report

 An effective omnichannel retailing strategy has become an expectation from today’s consumers and ensures your business is safeguarded against the future of retail - but why is that?

-In 2023, it is thought that in the UK there will be around 60-million ecommerce users, a surge partly driven by post-pandemic behaviour and the growing rise of ecommerce marketplaces like Amazon and eBay.
 However, despite the rise of online shopping, sales in physical stores have remained steady, suggesting that today’s consumers like to use different channels to influence their purchasing decision.

 It's crucial for retailers to recognise that consumers no longer have a linear buying journey.
 Instead, customers will interact with your business across multiple channels, from social media to a physical store, before making a purchase.